 If you can’t fit in a testimonial, at the very least get a review or star rating in there somewhere.
 Go ahead and combine Google, Yelp, Houzz, etc. to bring the number of reviews up.
 The more the better.

 Whatever you do, don’t fake it.
-Consumers do their research!
+Homeowners do their research!